No. 55 Squadron RAF: Second World War

 No. 55 Squadron flew its Bristol Blenheims on shipping patrols over the Gulf of Suez, until Italy declared war in June 1940, when 55 Squadron changed to operations against bombing targets in Libya.
 On 11 June 1940, the unit participated in the first attack by the Royal Air Force on the Italian air force base at El Adem, where 18 aircraft were destroyed or damaged on the ground, against the loss of three British aircraft from three squadrons.
 It changed to anti-shipping operations in September 1941, continuing these operations until it was withdrawn from operations in March 1942 for conversion to Martin Baltimores, after which it returned to the bombing role.
 The squadron continued in support of the Eighth Army for the remainder of the North African campaign.

 It flew its Baltimores on bombing raids in support of the Allied invasion of Sicily, and the subsequent invasion of Italy.
-It re-equipped with Boston light bombers in October 1944.
+The last plane to conduct a bombing during the Italian campaign was a Yugoslav-crewed Baltimore of the No. 55 Squadron.
+The squadron re-equipped with Boston light bombers in October 1944.
 The squadron moved to Hassani in Greece in September 1945, replacing its Bostons with de Havilland Mosquitos in June 1946.
 55 Squadron disbanded in December 1946, and was removed from the RAF's Order of Battle.

 Handley Page Victor

-Following a hiatus of nearly fourteen years, No. 55 Squadron reformed at RAF Honington in Suffolk on 1 September 1960 equipped with the Handley Page Victor, when it became part of the V bomber force of RAF Bomber Command.
-55 Squadron became the fifth Victor squadron when it received Victor B.1A variant.
+Following a hiatus of nearly fourteen years, No. 55 Squadron reformed at RAF Honington in Suffolk on 1 September 1960 equipped with the Handley Page Victor B.1A, becoming part of the V bomber force of RAF Bomber Command.
 When the Vickers Valiant (a V force stable-mate) was grounded in December 1964 owing to metal fatigue, the Royal Air Force lost its aerial refuelling tanker force, and a rush programme was launched to convert Victor B.1s to fill the tanker gap.
 From May 1965, when 55 Squadron moved to RAF Marham in Norfolk, it received six interim two-point Victor BK.1A tanker conversions, allowing it to become operational in the air-to-air refuelling tanker role in August 1965.
 It had replaced the interim BK.1As with the definitive three-point tankers (Victor K.1 and K.1A) by December 1966, retaining them until 1975, when they were replaced by the more powerful Victor K.2.

 55 Squadron provided aerial tanker support during Operation Corporate, the Falklands War in 1982.
 This notably included the Operation Black Buck raids on Stanley Airfield, where alongside 57 Squadron, its fellow Victor squadron, they refuelled Avro Vulcan bombers multiple times to allow them to reach the Falkland Islands from Ascension Island, at that time the longest bombing raid in history.
 55 Squadron's Victors went to war again in 1991, when it was deployed to the Persian Gulf as part of Operation Granby, the United Kingdom's response to the Iraqi invasion of Kuwait, refuelling British and coalition aircraft during Operation Desert Storm.
 55 Squadron disbanded on 15 October 1993, the last squadron to operate the Victor.